Information Needed for Filing Schedule C for a Business

 If you drive for business purposes, you will need records to show the business purpose for trips, and you may need actual driving expenses if this is the method used to calculate driving expenses.
 (The other calculation method is to use a standard mileage deduction.)
 You and your tax preparer may want to compare the standard deduction and actual expenses to see which gives you more tax deduction.

 If you traveled for business on out-of-town trips, you will need information about the business purpose of these trips, and details on expenses, including air, hotels, and meals.

 Information on Business Use of Your Home, if You Work From Home

 You will need information for Form 8829 to substantiate business use of your home, including:

-- Home expense like utilities, rent, and repairs and maintenance
+- Home expenses like utilities, rent, repairs, and maintenance.

-- And information about the value of your home for depreciation purposes.
+- Information about the value of your home for depreciation purposes.